 If you notice any of these symptoms, you or your child may have Eustachian tube dysfunction.
 Dr. Joorabchi excels at providing efficient, personalized care, so a thorough examination will help determine the exact cause of your symptoms and the best course of treatment for your specific situation.

 During the consultation, you and Dr. Joorabchi will craft a customized treatment plan to suit your lifestyle.
 Eustachian tube dilation is usually performed under general anesthesia, so having a friend or family member available to take you home is generally recommended.

 Once the anesthesia has taken effect, Dr. Joorabchi will insert a small, flexible tube (catheter) carrying a tiny balloon into your nose and the targeted Eustachian tube.
 After the balloon is inserted, it is inflated and remains in the Eustachian tube to force it open for a few minutes.
 The balloon is then deflated and removed.

 While the exact procedure may vary, the entire process typically takes about 20 minutes.

 The recovery process is generally straightforward, with no lasting adverse effects once the anesthetic wears off.

-Our team at Broward ENT & Allergy in Miami and Ft.
-Lauderdale area is ready to help you find the solution to your persistent ear problems, including through Eustachian tube dilation.
-We’ll answer all your questions and help you find the treatment that precisely fits your needs.
+Our team at Broward ENT & Allergy in Pembroke Pines and Hollywood area is ready to help you find the solution to your persistent ear problems, including through Eustachian tube dilation.
+We'll answer all your questions and help you find the treatment that precisely fits your needs.
 Call us at (954) 438-7171 or fill out the form on this page, and we look forward to helping you soon!

 If you suffer from persistent congestion or sinus pain, every day feels like a struggle.
 But there is a way to stop the headaches, the runny noses, and the sleepless nights.
 Schedule your consultation at Broward ENT & Allergy today to get relief from your ENT issues and start breathing freely again.